What's Dialectical Behavior Therapy? Developing Your Understanding

 During DBT sessions, a therapist may help a client become more mindful of any triggers that cause emotional distress or any situations that can cause a desire to lash out and an inability to accept change.
 Accepting change tends to be a significant part of this type of therapy.

-Distress Tolerance
+Distress tolerance

 When it comes to the skill of distress tolerance, the therapist may focus on helping the person try to tolerate negative emotions.
 Oftentimes, a person may flee negative situations or lash out, which tends to breed more negativity.
-With DBT, a therapist may help the client to tolerate their current emotions and handle distress more skillfully.
+With DBT, a therapist may help the client tolerate their current emotions and handle distress more skillfully.

-Interpersonal Effectiveness
+Interpersonal effectiveness

 Interpersonal effectiveness training aims to help a person become more assertive in their relationships.
-This component of DBT may help them to get better at communicating and have a stronger, healthier relationship not just with themselves, but also with other people.
+This component of DBT may help them to get better at communicating and have a stronger, healthier relationship not just with themselves but also with other people.

 The group component of DBT usually lasts about two hours, with the group meeting weekly for approximately six months, depending on the needs that people have.
 DBT can be conducted in different ways, depending on the participants and the therapist.
 Some people don't need skills groups, but others may find that they work better with others.